srujanakanumuri/Chipotle-Doordash-QBR-analysis/insights_report.md

 It is also worth considering whether Tier 3 markets face structural acquisition headwinds independent of ops — smaller cities may have lower baseline online ordering penetration, fewer DoorDash users per capita, or different competitive dynamics that limit the available customer pool regardless of execution quality.
 Both factors could be contributing simultaneously.

 ### DashPass penetration is worth investigating as a potential growth lever

+DashPass customers spend approximately $3–4 more per order than non-DashPass customers, consistently across all eight cities.
+The gap is modest but appears reliable in this data.
+The direction is likely explained by the profile of DashPass subscribers people who pay for a delivery subscription tend to be higher-frequency, higher-spend customers to begin with rather than DashPass causing the spend increase directly.

 DashPass penetration ranges from 43% in SF to 21% in Denver a 22-point gap.
 Higher DashPass penetration correlates with higher per-order spend and, across DoorDash's platform generally, more frequent ordering behavior.
 Closing this gap in lower-penetration markets is worth exploring.